A Simple Guide to Setting Priorities and Increasing Productivity

 If you’ve spent the entire morning crunching numbers in spreadsheets, that logical, rational mode of thinking may need a break.

-If you have options for the afternoon tasks, you might be more productive if you chose work that utilizes the emotive intuitive part of the brain.
-Something such as revising the graphics on a web page or a brochure layout would be a good change of mental mode.
+If you have options for the afternoon tasks, you might be more productive if you choose work that utilizes the emotive intuitive part of the brain.
+Something such as revising the graphics on a web page or a brochure layout would be a good change of your mental

 Keeping Confidence High